biouno/biouno.github.io/content/tutorials/misc/using-the-figshare-plugin.md

 <p>
 	The figshare plug-in is available from our
-	<a href="http://biouno.org/jenkins-update-site.html">update center</a>.
+	<a href="https://biouno.org/jenkins-update-site.html">update center</a>.
-	It integrates Jenkins and <a href="http://figshare.com">figshare</a>.
+	It integrates Jenkins and <a href="https://figshare.com">figshare</a>.
 </p>

 <p>
 	The first thing you have to do is set up an Application in figshare to allow Jenkins to talk to figshare.
 You can do that by clicking on your user name, and going to Applications.
 Then give it a name and fill the other details.
-	The Access codes tab will be automatic generated for you, but you still have to change the permissions.
+	The Access codes tab will be generated automatically for you, but you still have to change the permissions.
 </p>